jerryhgladinet/docs/user_droid/source/manage_edit.rst

 Managing Files and Folders
 ------------------------------

-User can tap on a folder to open it for browsing and on a file to open it in a file preview.
+User can tap on a folder to open it for browsing and on a file to preview it.

 Various operations can be performed in the menus, in the main list of files and folders, and in the preview itself.